-Download MOA and run it.
+Download the latest version of MOA and run it.
 It’s a Java program, like Weka.
 If you can run Weka, you can run MOA!

 Here’s an example of how to use the MOA interface.
 You will need to go through these steps before attempting the Quiz that follows.